Mirwais Hotak

 In 1709, after overthrowing and assassinating George XI of Kartil, the Safavid Persian governor, Hotak declared independence of the Loy Kandahar region, now southern Afghanistan.
-Hotak is widely known as Mīrwais Nīkə (ميرويس نيکه) or Mīrwais Bābā (ميرويس بابا)—"Mirwais the Grandfather" in Pashto.
+Hotak is widely known as Mirwais Nikə (ميرويس نيکه) or Mirwais Baba (ميرويس بابا)—"Mirwais the Grandfather" in Pashto.

 Background

 George XI of Kartli was a Georgian-Safavid general who was defeated by the Safavid Empire for trying to revolt in Georgia, and lent his services to the empire.
 He was ordered to quell a suspected rebellion and to govern in Kandahar.
 The Safavid ruler Sultan Husayn strongly suspected the Ghilji had revolted and sent George to Kandahar ahead of a large Persian army.
 When he arrived, he saw that the Ghilji were not revolting.

 Although the Ghilji were loyal to George, he preferred to strike fear into the Afghan tribes and treated the land as if he had conquered it.
 With many high-ranking officials sacked, George treated the Afghans like slaves.
 His government taxes on the local Sunni Afghan population and seized goods, women, and children.
 His predominantly Shi‘ite Georgian soldiers reportedly desecrated Sunni mosques by bringing pigs inside and drinking wine, deeply offending the local population.
 There were also widespread reports of abuse and killings of Afghan children by the Georgian forces, which intensified resentment among the Afghans.When the Ghil ji appealed to Husayn for proper representation without success, they planned a rebellion.
 The situation was unfavorable to them, because the best Persian general was entangled with a large Persian army occupying Kandahar.